UO-OACISS/apex/doc/webdocs/docs/usage.md

 Enabling Kokkos support requires setting the `KOKKOS_PROFILE_LIBRARY` environment variable with the path to `libapex.so`, or by using the `apex_exec` script with the `--apex:kokkos` flag.

+#### Configuring APEX for RAJA support

+Like OpenACC, nothing special needs to be done to enable RAJA support.

+#### Running RAJA programs with APEX

+Enabling RAJA support requires setting the `RAJA_PLUGINS` environment variable with the path to `libapex.so`, or by using the `apex_exec` script with the `--apex:raja` flag.

 ### C++ Threads

 APEX suports C++ threads on Linux, with the assumption that they are implemented on top of POSIX threads.